ScripterRickster/SRX_Admin_System/README.md

 - Optional feature of having overhead tags and chat tags
 - Optional feature to include text slash commands in ROBLOX's default chat
 - Optional feature to include webhook-logging via Discord
+- Optional feature to include a console-like page to directly type commands into instead of using the default ROBLOX chat
 - and more stuff that I forgot about
 --------------------------------------------------------